SegiH/VerjIO_Excel_Report_Generator/README.md

 3. ColumnSize is optional and can be used to specify the column width.
 If you do not provide ColumnSize, all columns will be set to autosize the width automatically.
 If you provide an array with null for any values like in the example above, the columns that have null for the width will be set to autosize the width automatically.

-4. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "INTEGER" (or "INT" as an alias for INTEGER") and "NUMERIC".
+4. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "TIME", "INTEGER" (or "INT" as an alias for INTEGER") and "NUMERIC".
 If you specify that a column data type is CHAR but the value that is going to be written to the Excel document is an INTEGER, it will be written as an INTEGER.
 IF you want to force the column to always be written as CHAR, add a true parameter after the CHAR data type.
 Ex. ["SOMECOLUMN","CHAR",true].
 If the data type is specified as INT but the data value is not an INT, it will be written to the Excel document as a CHAR unless you add a true parameter.
 Ex ["SOMECOLUMN","INT",true].

 5. Valid color values can be found in the object colorObject defined in getColor().
 You can also supply an RGB string ike "83,162,240" as the color value to use a specific RGB value instead of a predefined color.